-Cost of a breach happening could be costly and can run up to 10,000 euros (2% of annual global turnover) or 20,000 euros (4% of global annual turnover), if the level of the data breached results in the loss of personal information.
+Cost of a breach happening could be costly and can run up to 10,000 euros (2% of annual global turnover) or 20,000 euros (4% of global annual turnover) if the level of the data breach results in the loss of personal information.

 Reports on how ready UK businesses are for GDPR show mixed levels of awareness and understanding.
 Around 27% believe GDPR actually applies to their business, while 7% fail to ask for consent to collect customer data, to more than half (55%) saying they were unaware of GDPR.

-About 23% believe they do not need to securely store and encrypt customer data, and revelations shows that a mere 40% of customer data is actually secure.
+About 23% believe they do not need to securely store and encrypt customer data, and revelations show that a mere 40% of customer data is actually secure.